 JOYRIDE: Bethany Costerd, Sarah Louise Hawkins and Daniel Newsham

-Joyride is a new? exhibition featuring new works by artists Bethany Costerd, Sarah Louise Hawkins and Daniel Newsham.
+Bethany Costerd, Sarah Louise Hawkins and Daniel Newsham.

 Diverse disciplines and varied perspectives converge, showcasing a shared interest in methodical, repetitive processes and a visual relationship of bold compositions of vibrant colour palettes.
 The methodical making manifests itself in almost dizzying works, full of movement and kinetic energy.
-Whether the medium be ceramic sculpture, oil painting or ink drawing, this collection of work falls somewhere between spontaneous gesture and a measured systematic repetition, resulting in works which deliver an immediate impact whilst simultaneously calling for a slower, extended contemplation.
+Whether the medium be ceramic sculpture, oil painting or ink drawing, this collection of work falls somewhere between spontaneous gesture and a measured systematic repetition, resulting in works that deliver an immediate impact whilst simultaneously calling for a slower, extended contemplation.

 Bethany Costerd creates ceramic sculptures which are influenced by her insatiable desire to build large structures.
 However, lacking structural integrity, the work becomes precarious in its ‘temporary’ approach to support.
 This insatiability also becomes suppressed by the slow medium of ceramics, a frustration she likens to a childhood desire to build her own theme park; impatiently drawing and building structures that inevitably lay unfinished.